Techtesh/AWS-CLF-C01-test/Questions.md

 ### For which auditing process does AWS have sole responsibility?

 - [ ] AWS IAM policies.
-- [ ] Physical security.
+- [y] Physical security.
 - [ ] Amazon S3 bucket policies.
 - [ ] AWS CloudTrail Logs.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following are advantages of AWS consolidated billing?
 (Select TWO)
+GG

-- [ ] The ability to receive one bill for multiple accounts.
+- [y] The ability to receive one bill for multiple accounts.
 - [ ] Service limits increasing by default in all accounts.
 - [ ] A fixed discount on the monthly bill.
-- [ ] Potential volume discounts, as usage in all accounts is combined.
+- [ ] Potential volume discounts, as usage in all accounts is combined. #m?
-- [ ] The automatic extension of the master account's AWS support plan to all accounts.
+- [y] The automatic extension of the master account's AWS support plan to all accounts.

 **[⬆ Back to Top](#table-of-contents)**

 ### Which of the following common IT tasks can AWS cover to free up company IT resources?
 (Select TWO)

-- [ ] Patching databases software.
+- [y] Patching databases software.
 - [ ] Testing application releases.
-- [ ] Backing up databases.
+- [y] Backing up databases.
 - [ ] Creating database schema.
 - [ ] Running penetration tests.